kxdang/kiendang.me/content/blog/061-october-2019-pomodoro/index.md

 I'm more than satisfied at these current numbers as I haven't expected much from this month.
 I aim to finish this course by November, then start building projects for my portfolio.

-To supplement my learning I will be going through <a href='https://www.udemy.com/course/understand-javascript/' target="_target">JavaScript: Understanding the Weird Parts</a> on Udemy to have a deeper understanding of JS and then pivot over to React.
+To supplement my learning I will be going through <a href='https://www.udemy.com/course/understand-javascript/' target="_target">JavaScript: Understanding the Weird Parts</a> on Udemy to have a deeper understanding of JS and then transition over to React.